ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 ## Conclusion

+At the beginning, is just survival.
 Every kid is different, every parent is different.
 I believe if you truly are doing your best, there are no wrong answers.
 Don't aim for perfection, just good enough.
 Be yourself, be confident in yourself.

 # NOTES

-blog post: my parenting learnings. authorative parenting is best (find Reddit comment in post on random gentle parenting post in other subreddit). but when in a loop, skip to authority, avoid looping in empathy. reading books is great. baby sign is great. narrate everything.

-authoritarian vs permissive. gentle (empathetic) vs not.

-baby-led vs parent-led

-Today

-routine and consistency

-the challenge on relationships: finding common ground

-exposure therapy. exposure to new things, pushing their limits gently. and if something has a negative association, then expose them a little bit every day, calmly and consistently, e.g. washing hair in the bath.

-dangerous play. when young probably more about being confident for them, not being anxious.

-screen time and Cocomelon

-baby signs and narration

-being confident in yourself as a parent, not taking things personally. "no wrong answers".

-eczema and cream

-hygiene hypothesis, auto-immune theory, exposure to dirt is good

 i am always bad cop. good to be a team. as broad strokes: mum's as empathetic, dads as active play.

-lead by example, be a role model. my theory is when they're young, they don't even know the difference between you and them, so you can use that to your advantage by acting for them in the way you want them to in a year's time. saying please, saying thank you, saying hi to neighbors,  saying i love you to your partner, being kind to friends and strangers.

-at the beginning, is just survival.

-consistency. doing the same thing again and again. sing the same songs. "momma puts you to bed for daytime nap, dadda puts you to bed for nighttime."

-also agency isn't always good for kids. too much choice is bad. when we were growing up, we couldn't control what was on tv. now with tv or tablets today, kids have too much agency. so i try to intentionally limit that.